sandyspiers/EuclideanMaximisation.jl/readme.md

 # EuclideanMaximisation.jl

-This repo is associated with `Cutting Plane Algorithms can be Exact for Euclidean Max-Sum Problems`, (manuscript under review).
+This repo is associated with `Solving Euclidean Max-Sum problems exactly with cutting planes` [1].
 It contains two exact cutting-plane solvers for binary quadratic programs of type

 ```txt